Acropteroxys gracilis

-Acropteroxys gracilis, the slender lizard beetle, is a species of lizard beetle in the family Erotylidae.
+Acropteroxys gracilis, the slender lizard beetle, is a species of lizard beetle in the pleasing fungus beetle family (Erotylidae).
 It is found in Central America and North America, including into Canada.

-With a body length range of 6-12mm, it is narrower and shorter than its relative, A. lecontei, the only other currently described species within this genus.
+With a body length range of 6-12mm, adults of this species are narrower and shorter than its only North American congener A. lecontei.

+Sometimes, A.gracilis (under its original name Languria gracilis) is cited as type species of Acropteroxys.
+This is based on the explicit type designation by Henry Gorham after he had established the genus.
+However, Gorham had already made A.caudatus the type species at the genus' inception, rendering his subsequent designation of A.gracilis invalid.

+Ecology

-It is reported to feed upon ambrosia plant species such as the common ragweed.
-Members of this plant genus are serious agricultural pests and so this insect species has been investigated for potential use as a biocontrol agent.
-However, A. gracilis is considered an economic pest due to its activity boring into the stems of Trifolium pratense (red clover), Medicago sativa (alfalfa) and Melilotus spp. (sweet clover) as well as a number of other plants in the Asteraceae, Poaceae and Urticaceae families.
+A.gracilis is a stem-boring species reported to feed upon ragweed species such as Ambrosia artemisiifolia.
+Members of the plant genus Ambrosia are serious agricultural pests and a public-health concern due to causing severe hayfever; thus Acropteroxys gracilis has been investigated for potential use as a biocontrol agent.
+However, A. gracilis turned itself out to be a pest species due to its highly polyphagous habits: apart from Ambrosia, it infests Trifolium pratense (red clover), Medicago sativa (alfalfa) and Melilotus (sweet clover), as well as a number of other plants in the families Asteraceae (e.g. Conyza and Erigeron fleabanes), Poaceae, and Urticaceae (e.g. common nettle Urtica dioica).